Turks hit by crisis line up for bread - ExBulletin

 Turks hit by crisis line up for bread

-Under a muggy winter sky, the ominous and silent queue stretches around the corner of the kiosk of Bayram Duman, which offers discounted bread for Istanbulites affected by Turkey’s economic malaise.
+Istanbul: Under a muggy winter sky, the ominous and silent queue stretches around the corner of the kiosk of Bayram Dumans, which offers discount bread to Istanbulians affected by Turkey’s economic malaise.

 The cultural and historical capital of Turkey has been offering cheaper bread to the poor in “Halk Ekmek” (“People’s Bread”) stores since 1978.